Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Change sublayer visibility/README.md

 ## How it works

 1. Create an `AGSArcGISMapImageLayer` object with the URL to a map image service.
-2. Get all of the map image layer's `AGSArcGISMapImageSublayer`s.
+2. Get all `AGSArcGISMapImageSublayer`s of the map image layer.
 3. For each layer in the sublayer list, set its visible property to true or false.

 ## Relevant API